2022 Hong Kong Chief Executive election: Lee as "leader-in-waiting"

 On 4 April, Carrie Lam, eligible for re-election, announced that she would not seek a second term in office and would leave public service entirely, citing a desire to spend more time with her family.
 Lam said she had told the Central People's Government of her decision not to run for re-election in early 2021.
-Local reports then hinted John Lee, the Chief Secretary at the time, could join the race and to become the sole candidate of the election, adopting the Macanese modal of election.
+Local reports then hinted John Lee Ka-chiu, the Chief Secretary at the time, could join the race and to become the sole candidate of the election, adopting the Macanese modal of election.
 Hong Kong Liaison Office, the representative of the Chinese central government in Hong Kong, reportedly told Election Committee members on 6 April that Lee would be the only candidate for the post with Beijing's "blessing".

-On 6 April, John Lee resigned as the Chief Secretary, and announced his intention to run in the upcoming chief executive election.
+On 6 April, John Lee Ka-chiu resigned as the Chief Secretary, and announced his intention to run in the upcoming chief executive election.
 Two days later, the resignation was approved by the State Council of China.
 Lee formally announced he would stand in the election later that day and held a news conference the following day.

 On 13 April, Lee was nominated as the only candidate of the election, and the candidacy was confirmed by vetting authorities on 18 April.
 With a total of 786 nominations, Lee has already won the support of half of the Election Committee.